SAP/spartacus-docs/_pages/home/updating-to-version-5/updating-to-version-5.md

 ```
 There are two dialog rendering strategies that can be used in configuration:
    * `inline` - renders a component inline (next to the trigger).
 This strategy requires `ElementRef` to be provided to `openDialog` or `openDialogAndSubscribe` methods.
-   * `inlineRoot` - renders a component directly inside the cx-storefront (storefront selector)
+   * `inlineRoot` - renders a component directly inside the cx-storefront (storefront selector).

 More configuration options can be found in `LaunchOptions` interface.